Indian Creek, Florida

-Indian Creek is a village in Miami-Dade County, Florida, United States.
-It has 41 residential home sites and the Indian Creek Country Club.
+Indian Creek is a village, gated community, and man-made barrier island in Miami-Dade County, Florida, United States.
+It has 41 residential home sites and the Indian Creek Country Club which takes up most of the land on the island.
+The village is part of the Miami metropolitan area of South Florida.
+The concentration of highly affluent people on the island has earned it the nickname "Billionaire Bunker".
 The population was 84 at the 2020 census.
+The village has its own government and law enforcement.

+History

+The island of Indian Creek was said to have been created in the 1900s, due to excavation of drainage for Biscayne Bay and was an uninhabited and underdeveloped mangrove forest until 1928, when the country club and housing lots were established after a group of Midwestern businessmen bought the island as a real estate venture.
+The Village of Indian Creek was an unincorporated area until it was incorporated by an act of the Florida Legislature on May 17, 1939, at which point the island had 17 residents and the country club had 180 members.
+For many years, the island served as a space for vacation rentals for the Miami-area elite, until recent years when elite residents from outside the area began living there full-time.

 Geography

-Indian Creek is located in northeastern Miami-Dade County at 25°52′45″N 80°7′52″W (25.879156, –80.131130).
+The approximate coordinates for the Village of Indian Creek is located in northeastern Miami-Dade County at 25°52′45″N 80°7′52″W (25.879156, –80.131130).

 It occupies an island bordered by Biscayne Bay to the west, Indian Creek to the south and east, and Indian Creek Lake to the north.
 Neighboring communities are Bay Harbor Islands to the north, Surfside to the east, Miami Beach to the south, and North Miami to the west, across Biscayne Bay.
 Automobile access is via a bridge from Surfside.

 According to the United States Census Bureau, the village has a total area of 0.47 sqmi.
 0.43 sqmi of it are land and 0.04 sqmi of it (8.55%) are water.

+The island is connected by a bridge which connects the island to Surfside, Florida, and is guarded by a police checkpoint that turns away non-residents and unauthorized persons from visiting the island.
+The island has only one road, Indian Creek Island road, a 1.6 mile private two lane road that goes from the east to the west side of the island and connects the homes and the country club.

+Climate

+North Miami Beach has a tropical climate, similar to the climate found in much of the Caribbean.
+It is part of the only region in the 48 contiguous states that falls under that category.
+More specifically, it generally has a tropical rainforest climate (Köppen climate classification: Af), bordering a tropical monsoon climate (Köppen climate classification: Am).

 Demographics

+2010 and 2020 census

+As of the 2020 United States census, there were 84 people, 12 households, and 10 families residing in the village.